-Big changes were announced in November 2018, due to come into place on the Inca Trail in 2020.
-However, there has still been no further announcements to confirm whether these will happen or not.
-There are some rumours these have been delayed till 2021, but no-one seems sure.
+The Inca Trail in 2021 may be a different experience to the current Inca Trail.
+Big changes to how the Inca Trail operates were announced in November 2018, due to come into place on the Inca Trail in 2020.
+But they did not happen.
+They are said to have been delayed till 2021, but no-one seems sure.

 1. Changes to where you camp on the Inca Trail